ircdocs/modern-irc/_includes/modern-appendix.md

       "<client> <nick> <username> <host> * :<realname>"

-Sent as a reply to the {% message WHOWAS %} command, this numeric shows details about the last client that used the nickname `<nick>`.
+Sent as a reply to the {% message WHOWAS %} command, this numeric shows details about one of the last clients that used the nickname `<nick>`.
 The purpose of each argument is the same as with the {% numeric RPL_WHOISUSER %} numeric.

 {% numericheader RPL_WHOISIDLE %}